 In my Landscape painting’s I am still constantly engaging in this moving visual dialogue between paths known and paths remembered.
 The subject has been a fascination which has developed my painting philosophy painting as a way of understanding the way the mind and landscapes co exist.
 A commissioned landscape painting is concerned with a specific topography or familiar sites, to myself and to the client.
 They are a culmination of joint experiences, memories and imagination.

 “I think it’s the role of an artist to make something which goes beyond a technical representation of what they see.
 In the same way that fiction can brings the writer and subject together, I trust the physical process of painting to reveal something which is both unique to me and communicates something others can feel is true” James Naughton 2016

-The initial 12 drawings of Pendle from this grand fells western side.
-Drawn in pencil on paper 11x11cm each from a few pleasenet days out and about.
+The initial drawings of Pendle from the West side.
+Drawn in pencil on paper 11x11cm each captured on some amazing pleasent days.

 Two watercolours formed the clients final selection both images of Pendle from almost the same direction.
 The one on the left closer to the hill near the bypass to Clitheroe and the right hand one from near StandenHall Clitheroe.